 Q: When should I spay/neuter my pet?

-A: The best time to spay/neuter your pet is at 4 months to prevent unwanted litters.
+A: The best time to spay/neuter your pet is at 4 months to prevent unwanted litters or any reproductive organ health issues.
 Spay and neuter EARLY!

 Q: Isn't it better to let my female have one litter before I spay her?

 A: No, the best time to spay a female is before her first heat.
-This also reduces risk of breast cancer later in life.
+This also reduces risk of mammary cancer and prevents uterine cancer later in life.

 Q: Will my pet still spray after they are fixed?